AyeCode/invoicing/readme.txt

 == Changelog ==

+= 2.1.6 =
+* Subscription emails not editable - FIXED

 = 2.1.5 =
 * Show admin notice on our settings page if a GetPaid database table is missing - ADDED
 * Better BuddyPress integration - ADDED